- Sample Application (English)

 - Have organization’s board approval

-- Present a sustainable interim leadership and operations plan for the applicant’s organization
+- Present an interim leadership plan that sustains the organization during the sabbatical period

 - Have at least three full-time employees on staff at the organization

 - Be willing to serve a one-month executive-in-residence placement at The Colorado Health Foundation